iBreve/TrustmedicosBrowserExtension/README.md

 ## Requirements
 The react-routor-dom verision less then 4.0 is needed to run this project.
 The most up to date version is availble on the development branch as of 28/11/21

+## Blockchain

 ## Creator
-This project was created by Ben O'Sullivan, a 4th year computer engineering student at Trinity college Dublin in 2021.For more information contact me at osullib8@tcd.ie
+This project was created by Ben O'Sullivan, a 4th year computer engineering student at Trinity college Dublin in 2021.For more information contact me at osullib8@tcd.ie, my github accout. can be found at osullib8